3 hostages in Gaza were killed by friendly fire, Israeli military says

 The Israeli military said the bodies have been returned to Israel and the identities of the three were confirmed.

 Samer Talalka and Yotam Haim, who were both kidnapped from Kibbutz Kfar Aza during the Oct.
 7 Hamas attacks on Israel, were identified by the IDF as two of the hostages killed.
-The family of the third hostage killed requested that his name not be released.
+Later, the IDF released the name of the third hostage, Alon Shamriz, with his family's approval, after saying earlier that his family did not want it released.
+Officials said Shamriz was also kidnapped from Kibbutz Kfar Aza.

 The Israeli military said it "began reviewing the incident immediately."